The Other Semi-Final

 What happened next was like what adults experience when a child goes missing, the panic as efforts progress to establish the safety of the child.
 Only this was the era before mobile phones, and it wasn’t a child we were worried about; it was 25,000 people.

-Seeking information, people ran all directions to public phones, to houses nearby to ask to use phones, and to their cars to drive to wherever they might find a phone.
+Seeking information, people ran all directions to public phones, scattering across grass patches to houses nearby to ask to use phones, and to their cars to drive to wherever they might find a phone.
 On the M6 people raced to the service stations just to get to phones.
 I recall going past a service station where there were already queues of Everton fans at phones.
+We stopped at the next one.

 Even from phones information was very limited, because calls were going home to Liverpool and in most cases the Liverpool fans in Sheffield hadn’t yet managed to phone home.
 Some never would.

-After their bus came back I listened to stories of people who had survived, stories of bodies underneath their feet, bodies of people they were powerless to help.
+Late into the night I listened to stories from people who had survived, stories of bodies underneath their feet, bodies of people they were powerless to help.
 Of people who died, from going to a football match.
+I’d never seen any of these men cry before.
+I’d never held any of them before.

-In the morning I went for a walk by the canal and bumped into 2 Everton friends doing the same thing.
-The tears and the questions continued throughout the day.
+In the morning I didn’t know what to do with a lifetime’s worth of memories of going to games.
+So I took them for a walk by the canal and bumped into 2 Everton friends doing the same thing.
+Our tears and questions continued throughout the day.
 More news of more friends, and of friends of friends.
 More news of death.

 I hated leaving Liverpool and returning to Birmingham on the Monday.
 The papers had gone with sickening lies about the behaviour of the fans, and an office away from Liverpool and away from football was not a place of sympathy, or even where people know how intertwined the lives of so many Evertonians and Liverpudlians were.